002 - Hot and Arid Environments

 The extreme nature of some locations help to define them as a place.
-Their extreme nature means that they be infamous, newsworthy or even tourist destinations.
-The power of physical processes led to the extreme nature of these hot and arid locations.
-The possibilities associated with climate change is likely to lead to the hot, arid areas expanding or becoming even hotter and more arid which could make human habitation even more challenging.
+The power of physical processes lead to the extreme nature of these hot and arid locations.

 To be able to describe the relief and climatic characteristics that make hot and arid environments extreme.

 To be able to explain the unreliability and intensity of rainfall in arid environments.